 The Fourth step to this support and resistance strategy after you analyze your Zones:

 The fourth step is to identify where you will enter the trade.
+You want this to happen at the pivot point, or turning point.
 Here are the entry criteria.

 Entry/Exit Criteria for this support and resistance trading strategy:

-So according to the rules of thes strategy below is an example trade:
+So according to the rules of this strategy, below is an example trade:

 We used a 3 to 1 RR but you can adjust according to your rules.